 November 2016 – F31roger 2.0

 As I was browsing M30s, I came up one that was the Blue Grey storm color.
-But the condition was nice.
+What sold me was the condition was nice.
 Price was $2900.
 I talked with my wife and I decided to pick it up.
-I flew into to Portland Oregon, paid cash and drove it 9 hours to San Francisco.
+I flew into to Portland Oregon.
+The owner would pick me up from the airport and drive me to his house.
+He gave me all the receipts and spare parts he had.

 November 2016 – Meeting with Jay B.